Angel Broking vs Motilal Oswal – Brokers Comparison

 • They also manage the client’s investment portfolio, provide regular updates to them and answer the investment questions that a client may have.

-• They even inform their clients about any new investment opportunity in the stock market and helps them in making changes in investment strategies depending on the market conditions.
+• They even inform their clients about any new investment opportunity in the stock market and help them make changes in investment strategies depending on the market conditions.

 Stockbrokers are controlled by – the Securities and Exchange Board of India Act 1992, Securities Contract Regulations Act, 1956, and the Securities and Exchange Board of India (Stockbrokers and sub-brokers Regulations), 1992.

-They are also regulated under other rules and regulations and by-laws that SEBI may issue from time to time.
+They are also regulated under other rules, regulations and by-laws that SEBI may issue from time to time.
 Every stockbroker in India needs to be a member of stock exchanges and should be registered with SEBI.
 They must display their registration details on their websites and their official documents.

 Types of stockbrokers